Yelfive/md-notes/Software Engineering/SOLID.md

 - Interface Segregation Principle(ISP)

-  > Make fine grained interfaces that are client specific.
+  > Make fine grained interfaces that are client specific.(Many specific interfaces are better than a general interface)

 - Dependency Inversion Principle(DIP)